Contents

 This post was written for Slovakia’s twentyone.world community

-During 2023, I noticed that some of my favorite bitcoiners, people overflowing with personal inner integrity like Lyn Alden, Jeff Booth, and Jack Dorsey, were attending an international conference called the Oslo Freedom Forum.
+During 2023, I noticed that some of my favorite bitcoiners, people overflowing with personal integrity like Lyn Alden and Jeff Booth, were attending an international conference called the Oslo Freedom Forum.
 This is an annual conference that aims to create a space for dissidents, artists, journalists, and freedom fighters from around the world to meet and share experiences and tools that help them fight oppression in their home countries.
 It’s important to realize that 70% of humanity today lives under the oppression of totalitarian regimes.
 You read that correctly, 5.6 billion people are less free than you.

 Because Bitcoin is a tool for economic freedom, which is an essential part of freedom itself, it rightfully has a place at this conference.
 That’s why for several years now, the Oslo Freedom Forum has been inviting bitcoiners from around the world to educate human rights activists about Bitcoin and show them how unstoppable, uncensorable, deflationary money can help them in their fight.